How Sleep Well Enhances Muscle Growth and Fat Loss

 How Much Do You Really Need?

-Most people require 7–8 hours of sleep per night to wake up refreshed.
+Most people require 7–8 hours per night to wake up refreshed.
 However, quantity alone isn’t enough—sleep quality is just as important.
-Even with 8 hours of rest, poor sleep quality can leave you feeling fatigued.
+Even with 8 hours of rest, poor quality can leave you feeling fatigued.

 Setting the Stage for Quality Rest